OCA/rma/crm_rma_stock_location/README.rst

 Usage
 =====

-* Go to Sales > Products > Products and noted that 'RMA Quantity On Hand' and 'RMA Forecasted Quantity' had been included.
+* Go to Sales > After-sale Services and note that 'RMA Quantity On Hand' and 'RMA Forecasted Quantity' had been included and it'll be shown when at least a product has either a on hand or forecasted quantities available.

+* In the other hand, it provides three wizards to make stock moves (transfers) allowing to do product returns (incoming), send a product to loss or, to a refurbish location.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot